Yuzhuo-Dang/MLLMRec/reasoning/README.md

 ​	**step 8:** Encoding user preference - `run 7preference-encoder.ipynb`

-To help quickly test MLLMRec, we also provide the processed results on the Baby dataset (i.e., `image_text_feat.npy` and `user_preferences_feat.npy` in the "`data/baby`" folder) for directly running model training.
+To help quickly test MLLMRec, we also provide the processed results on the Baby dataset (i.e., "`image_text_feat.npy`" and "`user_preferences_feat.npy`" in the "`data/baby`" folder) for directly running model training.